 Artist’s book recommendation

-We asked Elizabeth Ward, who shows her new work at Tanzquartier Wien, to present a book that you can find in our library.
+We asked artists, who are currently working at Tanzquartier Wien, to present books that you can find in our library.

 Jefta van Dinther on “Unquiet” by Linn Ullmann:

 A genre-bending meditation on time, memory, and language, on growing up and growing old.
 This novel-memoire inspired me not only through its writing, style and story-telling but also linked very directly to the work through its dealings with memory as that which makes connected to the people around us.
 The Swedish title of the book (“De oroliga”) translates into English as “The Worried”, “The Unsettled” or “The Disquiet” and brought about a discussion within our process about quietude and disquietude which is where the title of the performance came from (long before the English title of this book was set).

 Quim Pujol on “Essays on the Blurring of Art and Life” – a collection of essays by Allan Kaprow: